OfficeDev/Microsoft-Teams-Samples/samples/link-unfurling-stt/nodejs/README.md

     ```bash
     ngrok http -host-header=rewrite 3978
     ```
 5) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`, `BaseUrl` with application base url.
 For e.g., your ngrok url.
 (Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.).
-Also update `AppId` and `EntityId` where Appid will be the manifest id and entity id will be the entity id of tab (Here entity id is tab).

 6) Run your app